polius/meteornext-docs/docs/guides/administration.md

 - **Force Multi-Factor Authentication (MFA)**: Enable this option to force all users to have the MFA enabled.

-The following screenshot shows the behaviour when the MFA is forced and a user tries to login into the application without having their MFA enabled.
+The following screenshot shows the behavior when the MFA is forced and a user tries to log in into the application without having their MFA enabled.
 A new dialog is shown forcing him/her to enable it.

 ![alt text](../../assets/administration/admin-settings-security-mfa.png "Admin - Settings - Security - MFA")